 - Asset & Liability (A&L) schedule for shareholders and personal guarantees

 - A list of personal assets and liabilities, required to demonstrate adequate cover for a personal guarantee(s).

 - A valid identity document (passport, driving licence etc.) and proof of address (utility bill, bank statement etc.)

 - Source of wealth

-- A summary of where you obtained your funds, with relevant supporting documentation.
+- A summary of where the funds were obtained, with relevant supporting documentation.

 Valuer, QS and Solicitors engaged

 Once the lender receives all of the above, they will confirm credit-backed terms and instruct their Quantity Surveyor (QS) and valuer.
-You will need to cover these fees upfront or agree to cover the cost even if the loan does not complete.
+These fees need to be covered upfront or agree to cover the cost even if the loan does not complete.

 The valuer will: